curvedmark/roole-browser/README.md

 ## Installation

-Insert the `roole.js` file into the HTML.

-You can get the `roole.js` file by:
+Insert the `roole.min.js` file into the HTML.
+You can get it by:

 - directly download it from this repo,